MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 A **Windows Application Packaging Project** project template is added, which greatly simplifies packaging of desktop applications with Desktop Bridge.
 It's available under **File | New | Project | Installed | Visual C++ | Universal Windows Platform**.
 For more information, see [Package an app by using Visual Studio (Desktop Bridge)](/windows/uwp/porting/desktop-to-uwp-packaging-dot-net).

 When writing new code, you can now use C++/WinRT, a standard C++ language projection for the Windows Runtime implemented solely in header files.
 It allows you to consume and author Windows Runtime APIs using any standards-compliant C++ compiler.
 C++/WinRT is designed to provide C++ developers with first-class access to the modern Windows API.
-For more information, see [C++/WinRT: Modern C++ for the Windows Runtime](https://www.modernescpp.com/).
+For more information, see [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/).

 Starting in build 17025 of the Windows SDK Insider Preview, C++/WinRT is included in the Windows SDK.
 For more information, see [C++/WinRT is now included the Windows SDK](https://devblogs.microsoft.com/cppblog/cppwinrt-is-now-included-the-windows-sdk/).